Axon

 530-898-0815

 The first thing you notice is the voice.
-The resonant baritone, vibrant with the timbre of seasoned oak, prompts you to ask “Who is that?”.
-He sounds familiar, but you can’t quite place it, as he croons like Sinatra one moment, yodels like Haggard in another, wails like Isbell on the bridge, and sticks the landing in Prine territory.
+A resonant baritone vibrant with the timbre of seasoned oak prompts you to ask “Who is that?”.
+He sounds familiar, but you can’t quite place it, as he croons like Sinatra one moment, yodels like Haggard in another, wails like Isbell on the bridge, and sticks the landing in Kristofferson territory.
 And that’s just in the first chorus.

-The fingerpicking on the classical guitar arrests your attention next.
-His signature technique blends tasty arpeggiated figures up and down the neck with ringing open strings, furnishing a foundation for the vocal.
-While the chord progressions fit comfortably within the familiar singer-songwriter folk genre, you detect stealth inflections of jazz, blues and soul voicings.
-Honkytonk, bluegrass and gospel changes light up the roots repertoire, incorporating licks collected from over a half century of performing.
+Impressive fingerpicking on a classical guitar intrigues next.
+A signature technique blends tasty arpeggiated figures up and down the neck with ringing open strings, a rhythmic and harmonic foundation for the vocal.
+While the chord progressions fit comfortably within the familiar singer-songwriter folk genre, you detect stealth inflections of jazz, blues and latin voicings.
+Honkytonk, bluegrass and gospel changes also light up the roots repertoire, integrating licks collected from over a half century of performing.

-Finally, stylish, literary lyrics regale the audience with good time crowd pleasers Just One More and You Never Know, while his wry stage commentary introduces rowdy, uptempo satires Game Of Life, I Don’t Wanna Feel Better and We Gotta Do This Again.
+Finally, stylish literary lyrics regale the listener with good time crowd pleasers Just One More and You Never Know, while wry stage commentary introduces rowdy tonkers Game Of Life, I Don’t Wanna Feel Better and We Gotta Do This Again.
 Plot-driven narratives Between The River And The Rails, First Duty and character studies 21st Century Cowgirl, and Responder are blue collar screenplays in three choruses and a bridge.
-Unflinching portrayals of the darker corners of modern life in Free America, Seeking Comfort, and Turtle yield to redemptive ballads Dharma Waltz, The Way That It Goes, Saved The Best For Last, and the bluesy I’ve Had Enough.
+Unflinching examinations of the darker corners of modern life in Free America, Seeking Comfort, and Turtle yield to redemptive ballads Dharma Waltz, The Way That It Goes, Saved The Best For Last, and the bluesy I’ve Had Enough.

-Before you’ve even had the chance to fully appreciate the cinematic imagery and emotional payload of this musical Hero's Journey, the set is over and you find yourself humming along to a catchy earworm you don't want to forget.
+Before you’ve even had the chance to fully appreciate the cinematic imagery and emotional payload of this musical journey, the set is over and you find yourself humming along to a catchy earworm you hope you never forget.